In this Rome attraction, no one else is inside the church; our whispers echo off the walls.

 Moving over the left side of the building, there is a large mural of a man with a pouch in hand.
 He’s lowering it through a window down to three sleeping girls.
 Alvise explains this is depicting Saint Nicolas – better known as Santa Claus.
 Somehow this paint on stone has endured since the 13th century with a clear message.

 “See?” says Alvise.
 “The mural represents how we should give to other, without expecting anything in return.
 It’s a message of great love, of life and of the key to happiness!”

 Rome Attraction: Retrome Colosseum at Night

 Rome is an old, but vibrant city.
+It’s definitely somewhere I’d consider when moving to Italy or setting down roots in Europe.
 Observing the tattoo-clad college kids lounging around buildings that are a thousand times older than they are is incredible.
 Rome isn’t trying to be something it isn’t – sometimes I think London tries too hard.
 Rome is what it is on the surface and hidden on its narrow streets.

 We touched down late at night in the city and decided we had no time to lose!
 We took a cab towards the popular Rome attraction, Colosseum.
 This structure, the largest amphitheater at that time, was built 70 AD by Emperor Vespasian and opened several years later by his son.

 It was created to entertain 50,000 people with different naval, animal and gladiator fights.
 This was a general time of unrest in the Roman empire, and the Colosseum provided a way to entertain the public and take their mind of injustices previous emperors had caused.

 As we passed it, the Colosseum loomed darkly in the streetlights but was still magnificent up close.
 Although much of it has been damaged over the centuries, it’s sight an amazing sight to be seen.